How and When Can I Change Car Insurance Coverage or Limits on My Policy?

 When You Cannot Change Your Auto Insurance Coverage

 You cannot tack on physical damage to your auto insurance coverage after being involved in an accident.
 Though countless people try this roundabout way of saving money every single year, the majority get caught.
 You are also barred from hiking your deductibles to a level the finance company does not allow in accordance with your lease or finance agreement.
-Though it might sound odd, many drivers desire exorbitantly high deductibles in an effort to decrease their monthly auto insurance premium.
+Though it might sound odd, many drivers desire exorbitantly high deductibles in an effort to decrease their monthly auto insurance premiums.
 Finally, you are not allowed to reduce your auto insurance liability coverage beneath the minimum as mandated by the state.

-You can Make Mid-term Changes as Often as Desired
+You Can Make Mid-term Changes as Often as Desired

 Just because your auto insurance policy is mid-term does not mean you are locked into your current monthly premium, coverages, and deductibles.
 You can completely change auto insurance providers smack dab in the middle of your current term if so desired.
 You are also empowered to adjust your coverage and deductibles mid-term to boot.